Digital-Vault/GroceryApp/README.md

 The user must have the application installed and opened

 #### Basic flow
 The user clicks the "Send Sync Invite" button located in the home page of the app.
 This will navigate them to a page where they can enter additional users.
 They will be prompted to enter the email of the additional user into a textfield.
 If they need to keep adding new users, there will be a "+ add new user" button at the end, which will keep creating new rows that will ask for the email of the additional user.
-Once they have added all the users, they can click the "Save" button which sends an email to all the added users.
+Once they have added all the users, they can click the "Save" button which sends an email to all specified users.

 #### Alternate / Exception Flows
 **_Alternate Flow 1: Invalid Email_**